RASTAFARI HOUSE OF MAMELODI

 The Rastafari House of Mamelodi, (formally known as Mamelodi House of Rastafari) is one of the primary and leading Houses of Rastafari to be born in South Africa.
 The House was officially inaugurated in 2001 under huge pomp and ceremony, at the now revamped Solomon Mahlangu Centre.

 Even though there was no name attached yet, a Rastafari movement originated during the heydays of the early 1980's under the repressive domination of the apartheid Babylon regime.
-Then stalwarts with the caliber and competency of the likes of Ras Boetie Judah, Papa Justice "Sticky" Tshabalala, Papa Sejamagapu "Joey Asher" Radebe, Papa Jabu, Elder Mickey "Simeon", some forgotten Elders with the indomitable Elder "Jah Rootsman" Johnny Mash from nearby Eersterust, who had already been an institution in Rastafari for being one the forefathers and first Proclaimer of Rastafari in South Africa; the movement initiated the foundation for the Rastafari House of Mamelodi's formation.
+Then stalwarts with the caliber and competency of the likes of Ras Boetie Judah, Papa Justice "Sticky" Tshabalala, Papa Sejamagapu "Joey Asher" Radebe, Papa Jabu, Elder Mickey "Simeon" Papa Rico, Papa Shuga, some other Elders, with the indomitable Elder "Jah Rootsman" Johnny Mash from nearby Eersterust, who had already been an institution in Rastafari for being one the forefathers and first Proclaimer of Rastafari in South Africa; the movement initiated the foundation for the Rastafari House of Mamelodi's formation.

 These protagonists mingled extensively and tirelessly with each other, regularly visiting and meeting at their various houses but predominantly at Jah Rootsman's, where policies, guidelines and programs were developed in crafting the groundwork that would culminate in eventually, not only the Rastafari House of Mamelodi, but influence the course of progress of the unmitigated Rastafari formation of the entire country; subsequently extending its reach beyond the borders of South Africa, into the depths of our beloved Mother Africa, as well as enticing the diaspora in the west, the Caribbean's, Europe and Asia.